Reiko Miyagi

-Reiko Miyagi (27 May 1922 — 1 June 2008) was a Japanese tennis player of the 1950s and 1960s.
+Reiko Miyagi (27 May 1922 – 1 June 2008) was a Japanese tennis player of the 1950s and 1960s.
 She was the elder sister of grand slam doubles champion Atsushi Miyagi.

 Miyagi was born in Ōta City, near the grounds of the Denen Coliseum where she trained.

-A four-time Asian Games gold medalist, Miyagi won a record 30 titles at the All Japan Championships across singles and doubles.
-Of those national titles she won 10 in singles, including eight in a row from 1956 to 1963.
+A four-time Asian Games gold medalist, Miyagi won a record thirty titles at the All Japan Championships across singles and doubles.
+Ten of those national titles were in singles, including eight that Miyagi won consecutively from 1956 to 1963.

 In 1964 she was a member of Japan's first ever Federation Cup team and made the singles second round of that year's U.S. National Championships, losing to Billie Jean Moffitt.

 Miyagi was the Japanese Federation Cup coach from 1978 to 1982.